Travel NQ’s Guide to North Queensland Island Resorts

 It is largely made up of National Park and is a very pretty island with beautiful beaches and plenty of wildlife.
 In fact it is home to Australia’s most northerly koala colony.

-Magnetic Island is fairly residential but there’s a range of accommodation including the luxury Peppers Blue resort, which is located right next to where the ferry arrives.
+There is a population of about 2000 residents on Magnetic Island so it is fairly residential but there’s a range of accommodation including the luxury Peppers Blue resort, which is located right next to where the ferry arrives.

 There are no mega resorts or huge developments.